 There are many benefits of the term cover for the families as well as the economies.
-The purpose of term cover is to ensure the economic safety of the dependents within the productive lifetime of the insured.
-Usually, for most individuals, this productive period is assumed to be the life between 18 years and 60 years of age (65 years for latest cases).
+The purpose of term cover ensures the economic safety of the dependents within the productive lifetime of the insured.
+Usually, for most individuals, this productive period is assumed to be the life between 18 years.
+60 years of age (65 years for the latest cases).

-Besides offering coverage, term policies also offers tax benefits under Section 80C for the annual premium paid and under section 10(10D) of the Income Tax Act for the amount received by the nominees.
+Besides offering coverage, term policies also offer tax benefits under Section 80C.
+For the annual premium paid and under section 10(10D) of the Income Tax Act for the amount received by the nominees.

 Example Case of Term Life Cover

 Living in Delhi, 32-year old Shailesh is content with his life.
 He has a good career going for him, completing the picture is his beautiful wife, Vibha, and a little son, Ayan, whom he adores.
-Shailesh understands that being the sole provider of the family, his life and capacity to earn money is necessary to ensure a comfortable life for his spouse and a bright future for his son.
+Shailesh understands that being the sole provider of the family, his life, and his capacity to earn money are necessary to ensure a comfortable life for his spouse and a bright future for his son.

 Therefore, he buys a term insurance policy so that his family continues to enjoy a regular financial life even when he is not around.
 While deciding the sum assured of the policy, he has considered the monthly household expenses and the higher education goals of his son and arrived at a figure of Rs.
 2.5 crores.

 While other life insurance policies would’ve cost him no less than Rs.
 2.5 lakh (approx.) p.a., the term cover will cost him only Rs.
 32,000 p.a.
 Therefore, well within his budget, and since there is no investment component generating maturity value.
 This premium will be a part of the household expense.